Shutting our eyes is easier than opening them wide to the hard truth, because the hard truth casts light on what we don’t want to see.

 That’s why I really believe God’s been calling me off the stage to practice beauty in the up-close-and-personal and learn how to offer grace and face truth in loving ways, instead of with harsh rocks that make everyone feel more broken down.

-In writing this new book about “Sex” I found out it was about gentle and unassuming tones of Love in its finest form— that none of us is really after sex, because love is what the human heart beats for.
-Without love we might as well shut up this place called earth and sit in darkness forever.
+When I wrote a book on sex I found out it was about gentle and unassuming tones of Love in its finest form– that none of us is really after sex, because love is what the human heart beats for.
+Without love we might as well shut up this place called earth and find a way out of here.

 But love makes it possible to peel back the paper dark and see glimpses of freedom from whatever hard truth we don’t want to see.

 So here’s my thought for you today: If you don’t want to look at what you don’t want to see, picture where Jesus is in the picture.

 Imagine yourself dealing with your hard truth, bit by bit, step by step.
 Maybe even draw a picture of yourself dealing with your mess.
 And then draw where Jesus is in the picture.

 I bet you’ll find out what I found out as I walked straight into the black pit of what I didn’t want to see: He was right there beside me.
 He didn’t look down into my pit and shake a finger.